-Such clauses should also help to ensure that the EWC remain responsible for cross-border matters concerning the UK.
-The rights of EWC members, from all countries, to be informed about and consulted on transnational issues which include also the UK must be preserved.
+Such clauses should also help to ensure that the EWC/SE-WC remain responsible for cross-border matters concerning the UK.
+The rights of EWC/SE-WC members, from all countries, to be informed about and consulted on transnational issues which also include the UK must be preserved.